silviyahristova/solar-system-quiz/README.md

 The main features that will be implemented into the website will be included on two separate pages.
 The design of the website should look fun, educational and interesting at the same time simple and eye-catching.
 In help to create this design will be carefully selected color palette and fonts.

-The site will have challenging questions before the start of the quiz.
+The site will have challenging questions before starting of the quiz.
 This will help users think, that they are participating in an adventure quiz, so they can be motivated to answer the questions correctly to prove themselves that they are worthy of the challenge.
 The website will have how to play section, which will include the rules of the quiz.
 It will have also contact details and social media links, making it easy for users to get in touch.

 ### **Structure**

 The structure of the website is to have two separate pages - game page and contact page.
 It is designed to be mobile-first design.
-Every page will have a header,logo and footer.
+Every page will have a header with logo and footer.
 There will be an additional 404.html page.

+The homepage has a simple and single web page structure, with all the content replaced by the JavaScript code at different points in the game.
+There are 4 main section within the page which appear and disappear depending on where you are in the game.
+The first section serves as the main welcoming area.
+It includes a prominent main heading, followed by a paragraph designed to challenge and encourage users to try the quiz.
+Below the paragraph, there is an input field where users are required to enter their name before starting the quiz.
+A button is provided to initiate the game.
+At the bottom of the section, there is a "Contact Us" button, which allows users to submit feedback or ask questions by filling out a form.
+The second section is the "How to play" section, which provides the rules of the game along with a good luck message.
+It includes two buttons: one to exit the quiz and return to the main section, and another to continue, which opens the quiz section.
+The quiz area is the section where the game begins.
+In the top-right corner, there is a score display and a sound toggle button to mute or play the sound, with the sound muted by default.
+Below this is the question counter, along with a 30-second timer for answering each question.
+The main area displays the question and four answer options, with only one being correct.
+When the user selects an answer, the correct option is highlighted, accompanied by corresponding sounds for correct and incorrect answers.
+Additionally, a 15-second warning sound plays when only 15 seconds remain to answer the question.At the end of the section, there are two buttons.
+The "Next" button, which can only be clicked if the user has answered the current question, allows them to proceed to the next question.
+The "Restart" button takes the user back to the main welcoming section, enabling them to restart the game.
+The last section is the result section, which displays the user's score as a percentage along with a congratulatory message.
+As a reward for participating in the game, there is a YouTube video provided where the user can learn more about the solar system.
+At the end of the section, there is a "Start Again" button, allowing the user to restart the game from the beginning.

+The contact page contains a contact form with all fields marked as required.
+After submitting the form, a confirmation message is displayed to inform the user that their message has been sent.
+Additionally, using the EmailJS API, the user will receive an email confirming that their message has been received.

+The 404 page includes a "Back to Home" button, allowing the user to return to the main welcoming section.

 ### **Skeleton**

 To create the wireframes, the design tool Figma is used.
-There were fifteen frames created- for the main function on the two pages and for three devices- desktop, tablet, and mobile.
+There were fifteen frames created- for the main sections on the two pages and for three devices- desktop, tablet, and mobile.
 They were created to help establish a clear and organized structure for the website.
 They provide an outline of the layout how elements will be arranged on the screen, and how the interface will adopt the different screen sizes and devices, laying the foundation for responsive design.

 <details><summary>Desktop</summary>